perturber/SPLIT/README.md

 # SPLIT (Sliced Posteriors for Long-Inspiral Trajectories)
 SPLIT is a Python package designed for Semi-Coherent EMRI (Extreme-Mass-Ratio Inspiral) Parameter Estimation on Multi-GPUs.

 SPLIT exploits the physical hierarchy of the system by decomposing the parameter space into **static** and **evolving** parameters to construct a natural semi-coherent inference framework.
 The primary motivation for this hierarchical approach is to ensure robustness against non-stationarities in the detector data and potential waveform modeling inaccuracies.
-In purely coherent searches, these issues accumulate over the long observation track, leading to severe signal dephasing and strong parameter biases.
-SPLIT mitigates this by allowing evolving parameter relaxation across blocks.
+In purely coherent inference, these effects accumulate over the long inspiral duration, leading to severe signal dephasing and strong parameter biases.
+SPLIT mitigates this by slicing the data into `Nblocks` blocks and inferring the joint parameter space semi-coherently with a more forgiving joint prior and likelihood across all blocks.

 ## Features

 * **Multi-GPU Orchestration**: Utilizes CuPy and the `multiprocessing` library to distribute parallel likelihood evaluations across dedicated GPUs.
-* **Eryn MCMC Sampler**: Hosts the core inference pipeline, natively utilizing Eryn's "branches" (enabling static vs. evolving parameter decomposition) and "leaves" (handling multiple independent slices/blocks), which significantly simplifies the semi-coherent inference architecture.
+* **Eryn MCMC Sampler**: Hosts the core inference pipeline, natively utilizing Eryn's "branches" (enabling static vs. evolving parameter decomposition) and "leaves" (handling multiple independent blocks), which significantly simplifies the semi-coherent inference architecture.
 * **Custom MCMC Moves**: Implements customized block updating moves like `SequentialAdaptiveBlockedGibbsGaussianMove` and `SequentialBlockedGibbsStretchMove` to efficiently search the "static" and "evolving" parameter branches.
-* **Markovian Student-t Prior**: A heavy-tailed Student-t transition probability between consecutive blocks, penalizing excessive deviations from theoretical vacuum-GR trajectories.
+* **Markovian Student-t Prior**: A heavy-tailed Student-t transition probability between consecutive blocks, penalizing excessive deviations from theoretical vacuum-GR trajectories, but still allowing flexibility to account for genuine waveform inaccuracies.
 * **Student-t Block Likelihood**: A block-independent heavy-tailed Student-t likelihood for robustness against non-stationarities in the data such as noise glitches.
 * **Automated Diagnostics**: Tracks Gelmman-Rubin convergence and autocorrelation times natively, and automatically produces comprehensive diagnostic plots for the block-level evolving parameters, static parameters, and the joint parameter set projected at t=0.